Every Saturday and Sunday at 2:00pm with a Matinee on Sundays at 11:00am April through October. • No reservations required.

 The Springfield Mills at Morris Arboretum has been carefully restored and made operational once again by a dedicated group of volunteers.
 Come visit this 19th century mill and see how corn was milled for meal and flour.

 Parties of 10 or more can arrange for special tours of the Arboretum with 3 weeks’ notice.
-Information about the opportunities available and about making reservations is available in the Plan Your Visit section.
+Please fill out our Group Tour Request Form and a member of our staff will contact you to arrange a date.

 For information on student groups, field trips, or scout tours at Morris Arboretum please visit our Education section.